batosai/attachment-advanced/README.md

 In the same way, it is possible to create previews for document and video files

+Migratation `Attachment-lite` in `Attachment-advanced` is easy.
+All feature `Attachment-lite` is compatible with `Attachment-advanced`

 ## Pre-requisites
 The `attachment-advanced` package requires `@adonisjs/lucid >= v16.3.1` and `@adonisjs/core >= 5.3.4`.